juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 # [](#header-1)Jenkins code execution.

-In the Script Console we can execute java code, and we can use it to execute system commands:
+In the Script Console page we can execute Java code, and we can use it to execute system commands:

 ![](assets/jenkins_execution.png)